Trusts and foundations

 We are so grateful for the support we receive from many charitable trusts, foundations, and institutional funders.
 Many of our boldest and most successful projects have only been possible thanks to the support of independent grant makers.

 There are many opportunities for like-minded partners to join us in bringing about genuine change at a local and national level, whether that’s giving to our work as a whole or working with us on a special project.

 Together, we can change things for the millions of people struggling with bad housing and homelessness.
 Please don’t hesitate to contact us if you would like to make a donation, or to discuss which areas of our support services or campaigning work have the greatest synergy with your organisation's goals.

 We are fortunate to receive support from a number of grant makers.
 Without this funding, many of our vital projects similar to those below just would not be possible.

-We are very proud of our eight-year project (2014-2022) transforming support for people facing multiple disadvantage across Manchester.
+We're very proud of our eight-year project (2014-2022) transforming support for people facing multiple disadvantages across Manchester.
 Service users and partners are coming together to develop a programme to make sure there are no ‘wrong doors’, and to help make Manchester’s systems and services work better for our members.
-Find out more.

-We are extremely proud to be part of the Legal Education Foundation’s Justice First Fellowship programme.
-Together we are supporting the training and development of the next generation of social welfare lawyers who will go on to become leaders in the field and important advocates for access to justice.
-The Foundation is currently supporting a trainee solicitor in our Strategic Litigation team and will soon also be supporting two further trainees – one in our Plymouth Hub and one in our Manchester Hub.
+We’re extremely proud to be part of the Legal Education Foundation’s Justice First Fellowship programme.
+Together, we’re supporting the training and development of the next generation of social welfare lawyers who will go on to become leaders in the field and important advocates for access to justice.
+The Foundation is currently supporting a trainee solicitor at our Lancashire Hub, having previously supported trainees at our London, Plymouth and Manchester Hubs (several of whom still work for Shelter).